 Pre-performance Opera Chats

-Free, insightful and informative chats are presented by COC Education staff and featured guest speakers, 45 minutes before every main stage COC performance.
+Free, insightful and informative chats are presented by featured guest speakers, 45 minutes before every main stage COC performance.

 Tickets: No ticket necessary, free when you attend an opera.
 Arrive early as seating is limited.

 Stephan Bonfield is Lecturer in music, science and general studies at Ambrose University where he teaches the music history core program and advanced music theory.
 He is also research associate in an auditory neuroscience lab at the University of Calgary.
 Stephan runs his own music history and theory studio and is a senior examiner in both disciplines at the Royal Conservatory of Music.
 He is the dance critic for the Calgary Herald; reviews the performing arts at the Banff Centre plus new music concerts in Calgary.
 He now covers the National Ballet of Canada for Musical Toronto and lectures on opera for the Canadian Opera Company, Edmonton Opera and Against the Grain Theatre.

 Margaret Cormier is a PhD candidate in musicology at McGill University, where she has been a teacher’s assistant and guest lecturer in music history.
 She holds a Bachelor of Music with Honors in Voice Performance (2013) and a Master of Arts in Musicology (2015) from Western University.
 Recently, she has presented her work on opera at professional conferences in Oxford, San Francisco, and Dublin.
 Her current research considers the role of staging and production in creating operatic meaning, and focuses on representations of sexual violence on the operatic stage.
 Her PhD dissertation is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC).